sa-ne/openshift4-vmware-upi/README.md

 ## Create DNS Zones in IdM

 Login to your IdM server and make sure a reverse zone is configured for your subnet.
 My lab has a subnet of `172.16.10.0` so the corresponding reverse zone is called `10.16.172.in-addr.arpa.`.
 Make sure a forward zone is configured as well.
-It should be whatever is defined in the `base_domain` variable in your Ansible inventory file (`vmware-upi.ocp.pwc.umbrella.local` in this example).
+It should be whatever is defined in the `<cluster_name>`.`<base_domain>` variables in your Ansible inventory file (`vmware-upi.ocp.pwc.umbrella.local` in this example).

 ## Creating Inventory File for Ansible

-An example inventory file is included for Ansible (`inventory-example.yml`).
+An example inventory file is included for Ansible (`inventory-example.yaml`).
 Use this file as a baseline.
 Make sure to configure the appropriate number of master/worker nodes for your deployment.

 The following global variables will need to be modified (the default values are what I use in my lab, consider them examples):